kyranet/lore/archid/characters/Skyra.md

 ### 3899-3952
 For slightly over 5 decades, Skyra was given the task to see new colonisers to their new homes and ensure their safety while the outposts were being built.
 For several occasions, Skyra had to respond to distress calls from trading cargo ships who were attacked by nearby enemy sources while transporting resources from [[Nova]] to the colonies.

+### 3953-4412
+> [!reminder]
+> 3953 is a vital year for [[ArchId]] after the a joint operation between the [[Adstra University]], the [[Technical University of Arc]], and the [[Autonomous University of Arc]] made a breakthrough that allowed the construction of a mechanism to extract energy from the core of [[Nova]].
+This also allowed the construction of facilities to create limitless amounts of energy at higher rate than existing fusion generators.
+>
+> In 3955, the construction of the High Energy Novan Grid started at [[Arc City]] connecting to the three universities, and was completed in 4014.
+During this time, the universities made a second breakthrough, they condensed the generation of 6 months of the HENV's grid energy into a gaseous compound named [[Pure Energy]].
+The concept was scaled up and plans for a massive building named [[Energy Condensation Centre]] northeast [[Arc City]].
+The [[Energy Condensation Centre|ECC]] allowed the creation of a much more dense version of the compound, which was then named [[Pure Energy|Liquid Electronplasma]], or LEP for short.

+3953 was a start of a new energy era in [[ArchId]], and later in 4410, following many breakthroughs, the [[Novan Heart]] was invented and scheduled for implementation in many androids, Skyra among them.

+### 4413-33150
+In 4413, Skyra transitioned to [[Flamewing]] alongside 49 more androids.
+This upgrade from [[Electrawing]] was significant, as it included the [[Novan Heart]], an energy supply made of [[Pure Energy#Liquid Form|LEP]], and an upgraded processing array going from 2 neural and 4 arithmetic processors to 6 neural, 8 arithmetic, and a data processing processor, which was miniaturized using hyperspace compression technology.
+The last upgrade was that her capacitive artificial skin was replaced with a nanite mesh that projected hard light, which was not possible to achieve before due to energy consumption.

+Skyra also received a new starship, courtesy of [[Alestra]], the agile space superiority warship codenamed `WAFW-EEA-A1`, which could complete the travel from [[Nova]] to [[Earth]] in under one hour, compared to the 3 weeks of the previous design.
+The warship also featured 2 large backup [[Pure Energy#Liquid Form|LEP]] batteries which would be used to offload energy consumption from Skyra's heart and push speeds never seen before.

+Using this technology, Skyra started doing a series of expeditions further outside the galaxy, arriving at the [Canis Major Overdensity](https://en.wikipedia.org/wiki/Canis_Major_Overdensity)  before going back to [[Nova]] in 10004 allegedly for repairs and upgrades.
+In 10008, Skyra went out for a 10 year long vacation with [[Crysrel]] to celebrate their 10000th anniversary, finishing in 10018.

+In 10020, with an improved warship featuring hyperspace compressed data banks and more efficient [[Pure Energy#Liquid Form|LEP]] banks, Skyra started another expedition, this time to [Segue 1](https://en.wikipedia.org/wiki/Segue_1), then the nearby [Ursa Major II Dwarf](https://en.wikipedia.org/wiki/Ursa_Major_II_Dwarf), finishing at the [Sagittarius Dwarf Spheroidal Galaxy](https://en.wikipedia.org/wiki/Sagittarius_Dwarf_Spheroidal_Galaxy) before going back to [[Nova]] for refuelling and data uploading in 33150.

+### 33151-99350
+In 33151, [[Alestra]] told Skyra that she had prepared an exploration starship integrating a cutting-edge [[Archivist]]-class data collector with a [[Flamewing]]-class armour, an improved propulsion system, and a more efficient energy source.
+Skyra herself also got hardware improvements, mostly to implement the latest energy technologies for even higher efficiency, a pair of [[Noir Blades]] in her arms, and a cloak system to hide in case of an enemy invasion.

+Her new starship had additional room for a data processor, specifically a [[Librarian]]-class android to help sort out the raw data and optimising the data storage on the fly.

+In 33158, all preparations were complete, and so Skyra made her way to the [Andromeda Galaxy](https://en.wikipedia.org/wiki/Andromeda_Galaxy) alongside its satellite galaxies, making many new discoveries, charting the galaxies, and finding new civilizations.
+The expedition ended in 99350.

 ## Personal life
 Skyra has been married to [[Crysrel]] and has 1 adoptive sister, [[Aelia]], and is closely related to [[Alestra]], and [[Evlyn]].